![]() |

 Nuclear Watch South was started as Georgians Against Nuclear Energy (GANE) in 1977 in opposition to Georgia Power plans to build nuclear reactors Vogtle and Hatch.
-In 2006, the name was changed to Nuclear Watch South to better reflect direct action campaigns on broader issues such as the Savannah River Site nuclear weapons complex on Georgia's border in South Carolina.
+In 2006, the name was changed to Nuclear Watch South to better reflect direct action campaigns on broader issues such as the Savannah River Site nuclear weapons complex on Georgia's border in South Carolina and the Kings Bay Base on the coast of Georgia.
 Today, the mostly volunteer, grassroots environmental group is still on the job working to shape nuclear policies and raise public awareness of nuclear weapons, nuclear reactors, and nuclear waste.

-Nuclear Watch South is engaged in many significant campaigns, including the Stop CWIP (Construction Work in Progress) Tax campaign, stopping MOX plutonium reactor fuel and opposing new nuclear reactors at Southern Company's Vogtle site.
+Nuclear Watch South is engaged in many significant campaigns, including the BEYOND TRIDENT campaign, stopping plutonium pit production at Savannah River Site and opposing new nuclear reactors at Southern Company's Vogtle site.
 Many tangible victories have been attained through the years resulting from the tough, savvy brand of direct action which is the Nuclear Watch South hallmark.
 Through public education, public testimony, citizen lobbying, legal intervention, street protest and civil disobedience Nuclear Watch South continues to spread the life-affirming message "NO NUKES Y'ALL!"

 DEMOCRACY NOW!
 (2/24/10) The news in Vermont follows Obama’s announcement last week of $8.3 billion in loan guarantees for the construction of the first new nuclear power plants in the United States in close to three decades.
 The loan guarantees will help the Atlanta-based Southern Company build two more nuclear reactors in Burke County, Georgia, near the city of Augusta.
 We speak to Nuclear Watch South coordinator Glenn Carroll, who has been leading efforts against the construction of the new plants.